youssefelabbas/MDITask/README.md

 Scenario 3: Verify that you cannot see "Your Orders" and "Your Addresses" pages if you are not logged in

 In this scenario, we will verify that a user cannot see the "Your Orders" and "Your Addresses" pages if they are not logged in.
 We will also verify that the "Your Lists" intro screen can be seen.
+    Open Scenario3 class and run it leading to:
     Open the Amazon.eg website in your browser Navigate to the "Hello, sign in Account & Lists" link at the top right corner Select "Your Orders"